helloIAmPau/incremental-dom-loader/README.md

 $ npm install --save-dev incremental-dom-loader
 ```

-then add the it to your `webpack.config.js`:
+then add it to your `webpack.config.js`:

 ```js
 module.exports = {